ugbeadie/billr/README.md

 ## 🧠 How It Works

 1. Create your account
-2. Add a job application
+2. Add a job application or paste a job link for AI autofill
 3. Move it through stages
 4. Track interview and progress
+5. Analyze your job search through analytics

 ---